LukasKnuth/gotify-slack-webhook/Readme.md

 ## Setup

+### Installation

-1. Build the plugin yourself or download a [binary release](https://github.com/LukasKnuth/gotify-slack-webhook/releases)
-2. Make the `.so` file available to Gotify in it's `pluginsdir` (default `/data/plugins`)
+**Either** build the plugin yourself or download a [binary release](https://github.com/LukasKnuth/gotify-slack-webhook/releases).
+Make the `.so` file available to Gotify in it's `pluginsdir` (default `/data/plugins`).

+**Or**, use the pre-bundled Gotify Server Image built for each release: `ghcr.io/lukasknuth/gotify-slack-webhook-bundled` from [packages](https://github.com/LukasKnuth/gotify-slack-webhook/pkgs/container/gotify-slack-webhook-bundled).

+### Configuration

-3. Launch Gotify and verify the plugin is loaded in the log:
+1. Launch Gotify and verify the plugin is loaded in the log:

 ```
 Starting Gotify version 2.5.0@2024-06-23-17:12:59